plfa/plfa.github.io/CONTRIBUTING.md

 ### If you are not a member of the plfa organization

 First make a fork of the repository.
 There is a button on the github interface for doing this.
 Then make a local copy of your fork.
 Then follow the same instructions (below) as for members.
+When you perform the `git push`, you will be given a URL with which to make the pull request.

 ### For members of the plfa organization